somedatapacket/docs.humio.com/content/operations-guide/installation/bare-metal.md

 * 16 CPU cores
 * 16 GB of memory
-* 1 GB Network card
+* 1 GBit Network card

 Disk space depends on the amount of ingested data per day and the number of retention days.

-_Retention days x GB injected = needed disk space for a single server_
+_Retention days x GB injected / compression factor = needed disk space for a single server_

-For more information on retention in Humio, see [configuring data retention](../configuration/basic-configuration/retention/).
+For more information on retention in Humio, see [configuring data retention]({{< ref "retention.md" >}}).
+For more information on compression in Humio, see [index sizing]({{< ref "../../instance-sizing" >}}).

 On AWS, for a single server, start with Ubuntu M5.4XL.
-This image contains 16 vCPUs, 64 GB memory, up to 10 GBPS network).
+This instance type contains 16 vCPUs, 64 GB memory, up to 10 Gbps network).

 ## Network Requirements